wis-delft/wis-delft.github.io/_people/migut.md

 ---

 ## About
-I am an Assistant Professor at the Computing Education Research group at Delft University of Technology.
-My research interests include improving Machine Learning education for Computer Science students and applying Machine Learning in educational technologies.
+I am an Assistant Professor in the AI & Computing Education Research team, which is part of the Web Information Systems group of the Faculty of Engineering, Mathematics and Computer Science (EEMCS/EWI) at Delft University of Technology.

+My research focuses on strengthening ML/AI education for engineering students and understanding where and how AI tools can be used meaningfully and responsibly in educational settings.
 I have obtained my phd in the area of Explainable Machine Learning from the University of Amsterdam.

-I teach courses on Machine Learning and AI in Education and actively work on strengthening the Machine Learning Teachers Community within and outside TU Delft.
+I teach courses on Machine Learning and AI in Education and actively work on strengthening the [Machine Learning & AI Teachers Community] (https://www.tudelft.nl/ai/onderwijs/ai-onderwijsinnovatie/machine-learning-teachers-community) within and outside TU Delft.

 I also love making jewellery.
-I am currently pursuing a vocational education at Vakschool Schoonhoven to become a certified goldsmith.
-You can have a look at my newest creations through social media or on my [website](http://www.gosiamigut.com).
+Some examples of my jewels can be found on my [personal website](https://gosiamigut.github.io).